Jack Pickford: Marriages

 Pickford and Thomas eloped on October 25, 1916, in New Jersey.
 None of their family was present and their only witness was Thomas Meighan.
 The couple had no children of their own, though in 1920, they adopted Olive's then-six-year-old nephew when his mother died.
 Although by most accounts Olive was the love of Pickford's life, the marriage was stormy and filled with highly charged conflict, followed by lavish making up through the exchange of expensive gifts.
-For many years the Pickfords had intended to vacation together and with their marriage on the rocks, the couple decided to take a second honeymoon.
+For many years, the Pickfords had intended to vacation together, and with their marriage on the rocks, the couple decided to take a second honeymoon.

 In August 1920, the pair travelled to Paris, hoping to combine a vacation with some film preparations.
 On the night of September 5, 1920, the couple went out for a night of entertainment and partying at the famous bistros in the Montparnasse quarter of Paris.
 They returned to their room in the Hôtel Ritz around 3:00 a.m.
-It was rumored Thomas may have taken cocaine that night, though it was never proven.
+It was rumored that Thomas may have taken cocaine that night, though it was never proven.
 She was intoxicated and tired, and took a large dose of mercury bichloride, a caustic medication, applied externally to treat syphilis (which Jack had).
 She was taken to the American Hospital in the Paris suburb of Neuilly, where Pickford, together with his former brother-in-law Owen Moore, remained at her side until she died from the poison a few days later.
 Rumors arose that she had either tried to die by suicide or had been murdered.
 A police investigation followed, as well as an autopsy, and Thomas's death was ruled accidental.